 Channeling your inner samurai

-One of Misako’s mentors shared with her the expression, “channel your inner samurai”.
-Misako shares that the expression helped her a lot.
+One of Misako’s mentors shared with her the expression, “channel your inner samurai”, and this helped her a lot.
 She began to use it as a trigger word for herself, such that when she was faced with something unpleasant, she would immediately remind herself, “I have samurai in me”.
 This is not just a metaphor: Misako is in fact a descendant of samurai and has a great love for the samurai era.

 Nanakorobi Yaoki

-Misako also likes the expression nanakorobi yaoki, which means “fall seven times and rise eight”.
-This is a Japanese concept of resilience which is a big theme in her life and coaching, so it is often used in her sessions because it highlights that, no matter how many times bad things happen with people, they can pick themselves back up.
+The expression nanakorobi yao ki means “fall seven times and rise eight”.
+This is a Japanese concept of resilience which is a big theme in Misako’s life and coaching, so it is often used in her sessions as it highlights that, no matter how many times bad things happen with people, they can pick themselves back up.
 She says her mom would often say that even when people are in their darkest hours, it’s only temporary -- whatever the hardships are, none of them is eternal, it’s going to pass, and there is always hope.

-Nick then quoted something from Misako’s book which he thinks is important and very meaningful: "Every scar you have is a reminder that you've suffered the pain and the suffering.
+"Every scar you have is a reminder that you've suffered the pain and the suffering.
 You've endured, you've made it through, you now have a deeper understanding and greater compassion towards others’ struggles.
 You and I both know that a pain-free life doesn't exist, but we can always choose the right pain, the pain that helps us grow, the kind that leaves a scar that we can be proud of.
-Take heart, my friend, you are stronger than you think."
+Take heart, my friend, you are stronger than you think." - Misako Yoke

 Conclusion